About Sources in TW

 Say you want to find new sources (papers) that have not yet been curated.
 The easiest way to do this is to use the Filter Sources

-in Tags, you will generate a list of currently uncurated papers for that family:
+tag in the Tags filter option, you will generate a list of currently uncurated papers for that family:

 The tag